Skip to main content

 • Configuration files describing included sensors, actuators, controllers, and settings for motion planning.

-• The available set of objectives, behaviors, and waypoints for that specific configuration.
+• The available set of Objectives, Behaviors, and waypoints for that specific configuration.

 When the MoveIt Pro is launched, it loads robot description info and system settings from a specified configuration package.
 These configuration packages are implemented as ROS 2 packages.